What Is Agile Project Management?

 - Agile is not a specific timetable for achieving goals.
 Goals and delivery dates are established by the team during the sprint planning session.

-- Agile is not a baby sitter.
+- Agile is not a babysitter.
 The success of Agile project management depends largely on team ownership and responsibility.

 - Agile is not Iterative project management.
 Agile work is completed in iterations, but where the Iterative method completes project analysis and design before sending to coding and testing, Agile continues to improve on all aspects, including design, throughout the project lifecycle.